 Traditionally, lenticular prints are divided into three main categories depending on the angle variations required to change the images.
 They are as follows:

 - Autostereoscopic prints – With this kind of lenticular printing, the images that are used only vary in tiny details.
 The small, subtle changes in the images cause a smoother, gradual view of the picture.
 Generally, these images are different angles of the same image so that it provides different views to individual eyes.
-This triggers a visual illusion of depth called When the 3D effect can finally be viewed without the use of additional equipment, there we have the autostereoscopy.
+This triggers a visual illusion of depth called 3D effect.
+When the 3D effect can finally be viewed without the use of additional equipment, there we have the autostereoscopy.

 - Motion prints – Utilizing the “medium” spacing, motion prints specialize in creating an illusion of movement using different images.
 Mostly sequential images, they bear small differences with each other so the transition eases the view to the next image smoothly.
 This effect is used to create the animated motion effect, as well as the zoom and morph